-That is actually what a lot of people do these days to fight off the winter chill seeping into their apartment.
+That is actually what a lot of people do these days to fight off the winter chill seeping into their apartments.

-This space heater is small, simple, and very budget-friendly.
+What makes this one of the best space heaters for this task is that it’s small, simple, and very budget-friendly.
 Despite that, it still packs an impressive punch with 2 heat levels at 750 W and 1500 W. It has two dials, one for setting a temperature (from 0 F to 158 F) and one for choosing the heat level.

-Additionally, you can set it to only run the fan that can provide you with a cool breeze during the summer.
+Additionally, you can set it to only run the fan which can provide you with a cool breeze during the summer.

 It is also quite an energy-saving heater since it operates on an on-and-off basis.
 Once it heats your room to the desired temperature it shuts off only to come back on once the temperature starts to drop.

 This electric space heater also has all the standard safety features in place.
 It is equipped with overheating and tip-over protection that makes it shut down if something happens.
 The flame-retardant material also helps minimize the fire hazard.